networksetcetera/LODS/README.md

 Demo 11
 https://github.com/Azure/azure-sdk-for-python/tree/master/sdk/servicebus/azure-servicebus/samples

-You can get the demo scripts from AZ-203 here
+You can get the demo scripts from AZ-203 here (taken from AZ-204 courseware)

 You can list environment variables like this in Powershell (used for sample code) Get-ChildItem Env: